win-acme/win-acme.github.io/reference/settings.md

 the configuration, e.g. passwords.
 This may be disabled to share the configuration across a cluster of machines.

+### `FriendlyNameDateTimeStamp`
+Default: `true`

+Add the issue date and time to the friendly name of requested certificates.
+If you require full control over the final certificate friendly name this feature should be disabled.

 ## Script

 ### `Timeout`